Using CVE Visualizations

 C and its derivative, C++, are two widely adopted compiled languages.
 Chainguard offers a variety of minimal, low-CVE container images built on the Wolfi un-distro which are suitable for deploying C-based compiled programs.
-In this guide, you will explore three ways you can use Chainguard Images to compile and run a C-based binary.
+In this guide, you will explore three ways you can use Chainguard Containers to compile and run a C-based binary.

 The content in this article is also available as a video.

-To follow along with this guide, you will need to have Docker Engine and gcc, the GNU Compiler Collection, installed on your machine.
-You can find the code and Dockerfiles used in our Images demos GitHub repository.
+, the GNU Compiler Collection, installed on your machine.
+You can find the code and Dockerfiles used in our Containers demos GitHub repository.

 To start, let’s create a demo C application to run in your container.
 First you will create a folder to contain your demo files.
-The following command will create a new directory cguide and navigate to it.
+The following command will create a new directory cguide

 mkdir -p ~/cguide && cd ~/cguide